ChrisADrake/ChrisADrake.github.io/about.md

     </div>
 </div>
 <br>
- I am a fast learner starting a new career in front end web development.
+ I am an e-commerce and front-end web developer.
 I do enjoy working on a team to build upon each other’s successes, yet I can also work alone and stay focused to complete tasks and projects in a timely manner.
 I will continue learning more on the front end and the back end.
 I have been programming for more that 20 years!